Text2Motion: From Natural Language Instructions to Feasible Plans: Limitations and Future Work

-As with other methods that use skill libraries, Text2Motion is highly reliant on the fidelity of the low-level skill policies, their value functions, and the ability to accurately predicted future states with learned dynamics models.
-This presents non-trivial challenges in scaling Text2Motion to high-dimensional observation spaces, such as images or pointclouds.
+\textbf{Skill library:} As with other methods that use skill libraries, \ttm{} is reliant on the fidelity of the learned skills, their value functions, and the ability to accurately predicted future states with dynamics models. \rtwo{Thus, incorporating skills that operate on high-dimensional observations (e.g. images~\cite{concept2robot-2021}) into our framework may require adopting techniques for stable long-term predictions in these observation spaces~\cite{2022-driess-compNerf}}.

-Text2Motion is mainly comprised of learned components, which comes with its associated efficiency benefits.
-Nonetheless, runtime complexity was not a core focus of this work, and expensive optimization subroutines~\cite{taps-2022} were frequently called.
-LLMs also impose an inference bottleneck as each API query (Sec. \ref{subsec:llm}) requires 2-10 seconds, but we anticipate improvements with advances in LLM inference techniques.
+\textbf{Runtime complexity:} \ttm{} is mainly comprised of learned components, which comes with its associated efficiency benefits.
+Nonetheless, runtime complexity was not a core focus of this work, and STAP~\cite{taps-2022} was frequently called during planning, increasing the overall planning time.
+LLMs also impose an inference bottleneck as each API query (Section \ref{subsec:llm}) requires 2-10 seconds, but we anticipate improvements with advances in both LLM inference techniques and in methods that distill LLM capabilities into smaller, cost-efficient models~\cite{touvron2023llama}.

+\rtwo{\textbf{Closed-world assumptions:} Our framework operates in a closed-world setting (Section~\ref{sec:problem-setup}), where we assume to know which objects are task-relevant and the poses of objects are estimated by an external perception system at the time of receiving a language instruction.} \rone{Extending \ttm{} to open-world settings may necessitate exploring~\cite{chen2022open} or interacting~\cite{curtis2022-unknown} with the environment to discover objects that are not initially observable, and training skills to support a diverse set of real-world objects~\cite{jang2021bczero, mtopt2021arxiv}.}